Updated: October 26, 2020

-Hours of operation are 10 a.m. to 4 p.m., Monday through Friday.
-Patients must have an order from a Franciscan physician and pre-register by calling (219) 877-1474.
-Patients must bring their doctor's order and photo identification to the testing site.
-Testing at our Michigan City site is limited to residents of LaPorte, Porter and Berrien counties.
+Drive-through testing will take place at the COVID testing trailer, located in the east parking lot closest to the medical office building (Door B).
+Hours of operation will be 7 a.m. to noon, seven days a week.
+Patients must have an order from a Franciscan physician or closely aligned physician with hospital privileges.
+Pre-registration is required by calling (219) 877-1474.
+Patients must bring their photo identification to the testing site.
+Testing at the Michigan City site is limited to residents of LaPorte, Porter and Berrien counties.

 To minimize unnecessary exposure, testing will be completed in the patient's car.
 After testing, patients will be sent home to treat their symptoms.
 The patient's physician will notify them with test results within three to five days.
 COVID-19 is a viral illness, and treatment is rest, drinking fluids and medication that reduces fever.
 You can protect yourself from transmission of the virus by washing your hands often, avoiding close contact with others, staying home if sick, covering coughs and sneezes and cleaning and disinfecting frequently touched surfaces daily.